What to Wear For a Flight: The Ultimate Guide

 Master the layer game

-Think also about clothing that you can wear on a plane and also at your final destination.
+Think also about what to wear on a plane, and also at your final destination.
 If you're heading somewhere sunny, browse our holiday shop for pieces that will work double-duty.
 Flowing dresses and drawstring linen trousers are great travelling choices – just layer up with a light cardigan, a denim jacket or a scarf.
 Wearing these also means you’ll step off the plane holiday-ready.

 Your comfort goes beyond just clothes, though.
-Keep yourself hydrated with plenty of water and try and avoid coffee or glass of wine – your skin will thank you.
+Keep yourself hydrated with plenty of water, and try and avoid coffee or a glass of wine – your skin will thank you.

 Wear the right shoes

-When deciding on the best shoes for wearing on a flight, prioritise comfort and convenience above all.
+When deciding on the best shoes to wear on a flight, prioritise comfort and convenience above all.
 Slip-on styles are essential for hassle-free airport experiences, allowing you to breeze through security checkpoints without fumbling with laces or buckles.
 For this reason, slip-on clogs or mules are an easy option – you can always add socks to keep your feet snug.

 Your feet naturally swell during long flights due to pressure changes and reduced circulation, making flexible footwear crucial.
 Look for designs with stretchy materials and memory foam insoles that accommodate any swelling during flights.
 Consider cushioned slip-on trainers for all-day comfort: they’re also easy to kick off mid-flight.

-For a more polished look, sleek loafers are a great option or perhaps choose soft ballet pumps that can easily fit in your carry-on if you prefer changing into something different mid-journey.
+For a more polished look, sleek loafers are a great option or perhaps choose soft ballet pumps that can easily fit in your carry-on if you prefer changing your footwear mid-journey.

 Related Stories